Best Practice

 code file (e.g. dog.py, dog.js, dog.php) and no header file.

-Remember, one-and-only-one ADT per module (file).
+Remember, one and only one ADT per module (file).
+See next point for exceptions.

 -

-An exception to the above rule are simple ADTs not worth placing in their own file.
+An exception to the one and only one ADT per module are simple ADTs not worth placing

+in their own file.
 For example, in C/C++ it is often acceptable to make an ADT file with collections

 of things like simple structs which are logically similar or related.
 Another example,